 Chocolate Protein Balls (with mocha option!)

-These chocolate protein balls will satisfy your chocolate cravings without a sugar crash later and will give you energy to get through your afternoon!
+Chocolate protein balls will satisfy your chocolate cravings without a sugar crash later and will give you energy to get through your afternoon!

 Don’t these look like chocolate truffles?
 Yum!
 Maybe I should rename them… Energy truffles, anyone?
 Maybe not.

 Really, though, they are delicious and healthy energy balls.
 My obsession with energy balls started when I developed a recipe for nut-free energy balls after finding a total lack of nut-free options online.
-My kids loved them, Ben loved them, and I loved them.
-They were the perfect solution to my afternoon chocolate craving and I felt great about feeding them to my kids too.
-Next up was a non-chocolate version, and the apple cinnamon no-bake energy bites were just as popular.

 These chocolate protein balls have an extra little boost to help you through that afternoon slump — espresso powder (this is my favorite kind).
 It not only gives you a little boost of caffeine, but it also adds depth to the flavor of the chocolate.

 I used chocolate shakeology for this recipe because a) it’s what I had and b) I love the strong chocolate flavor it has.